-The schema is upgraded automatically after setup and service startup, or when you select a SQL Server 2005 or 2000 report server database in the Reporting Services Configuration Manager.
+The schema is upgraded automatically after setup and service startup, or when you select a SQL Server Native mode report server database in the Reporting Services Configuration Manager that is an older version.
 In addition, the Report Server service checks the database version at startup.
 If the report server is connected to a database that is an earlier version, the report server will update the database during startup.

 Security descriptors are upgraded on first use of the report server database after the schema is updated.

 Published reports and compiled report snapshots are updated on first use.
 For more information, see Upgrade Reports.

 In addition to the report server database, a report server also uses a temporary database.
 The temporary database is upgraded automatically when you upgrade the report server database.

 Permissions required to upgrade a Report Server Database